|

 In recent years, Gardner's evaluation of multiple intelligences has identified (at least) seven specific intelligences linked to ways of learning, including spatial, body-kinesthetic, logical-mathematical and linguistic.
 Social intelligence has also been identified as a critical factor in personal development, as to be successful one needs to be able to relate well to others, to present oneself with clarity and authenticity, and communicate empathetically.
 An important aspect of social intelligence is Emotional intelligence: the ability to perceive, understand and regulate emotion in the self and others.

 The question remains, how do people employ these many intelligences they may have in varying degrees?
 Whilst they may function on demand or at random, it is possible to develop a kind of meta-intelligence, by which a person rules over and helps to direct each specific capacity that they have.
 Meta-intelligence relates to awareness, adaptability, and the relative comparisons of different mental frameworks, models, and sets of behavior.
-Obtaining a meta-view of one's own mental functions is a result of adult intellectual development.
+Obtaining a meta-view of one's own mental functions is a result of Adult Mental Development.
 Ego strength and maturity enable an objective understanding of cause and effect that enhances the multiple intelligences that are not strictly cognitive.

 The good news is that metacognitive growth continues after the age of twenty and certainly continues until, at least, the age of thirty.
 The bad news, however, is that it tends to become more Domain Specific during the adult phase of development.
-This is because the metacognitive processes, as they develop, are becoming progressively more dependent on Long Term Working Memory and specialist knowledge.
+This is because the metacognitive processes, as they develop, are becoming progressively more dependent on Intermediate-Term Working Memory and specialist knowledge.
 In short, an adult has a higher level of meta-intelligence than a teenager, but it tends to be in several specific domains rather than Domain General.
 This can be countered by ongoing self-directed education and the tools to do this efficiently and well are provided by the Mind Development Courses.

 An adult is rarely presented with a completely novel problem in the real world of academic or occupational endeavors.
 Rather, the problems which an adult is asked to solve almost inevitably draw greatly on his accumulated knowledge and skills.
 For an adult, intellect is better recognized by the range of tasks that the person can accomplish and the skills that he has developed, rather than by the abstract cognitive tasks typically included in IQ tests.
 He comes to increasingly rely on Crystallized Intelligence, thus the content of the intellect is at least as important as the processes of intellect in determining an adult's real-world problem solving efficiency.